ChemeketaCS/csweb/content/courses/cs162/202030/week01.md

 Source control is going to take you a while to master—don't worry about doing it all this week.
-Watch the videos and at least work through part 1 of this [Git Tutorial](https://docs.google.com/document/d/1S8dMsT6B2B7jW2Z0OWoV6TT8GOlYkDa9Bw0mhrUTuSU/edit?usp=sharing%22), which will walk you through making your own close of the CS162 repository.
+Watch the videos and at least work through part 1 of this [Git Tutorial](https://docs.google.com/document/d/1S8dMsT6B2B7jW2Z0OWoV6TT8GOlYkDa9Bw0mhrUTuSU/edit?usp=sharing%22), which will walk you through making your own clone of the CS162 repository.

 These videos introduce the basic idea behind source control, what git is, and how we will use it: